All Episodes

 We lost Officer Singh.

-He was this five-month-old little boy, will never s go grow up with or remember his home father.
+He lives this five-month-old little boy will never grow up with or remember his own father.

-Uh and once again, sanctuary policies prevented us from doing what the law requires, federal law requires, and that is okay, you caught, you commit a crime, you do you do your time.
+And once again, sanctuary policies prevented us from doing what the law requires, federal law requires, and that is, okay, you caught, you've committed a crime, you do your time.

-Last night I interviewed the parents of Pierce Cochrane.
+Last night, I interviewed the parents of Pierce Cochran.

-He had uh a future that would have been incredible for his life, but he got killed by a 14-year illegal immigrant that never tried to get legal, that had been in the league uh legal justice system also and had never been deported.
+I mean, they're devastated because their 20-year-old son, great-looking kid, he had a future that would have been incredible for his life, but he got killed by a 14-year illegal immigrant that never tried to get legal, that had been in the legal justice system also, and had never been deported.

 And this keeps happening.

-You know, the the question that people are asking here is well, President Trump will he declare a national emergency.
+You know, the question that people are asking here is: well, President Trump, will he declare a national emergency?

 Well, that's just part of it.

-When you look at illegal alien crime and the briefings that have been handed out by the Department of Homeland Security, 4,000 homicides, 30,000 sex crimes on over a hundred thousand acts of violence by illegal immigrants in this country illegally.
+When you look at illegal alien crime and the briefings that have been handed out by the Department of Homeland Security, 4,000 homicides, 30,000 sex crimes, and over 100,000 acts of violence by illegal immigrants in this country illegally.

-If you look at 2016 data, well, illegal immigrants accounted for 13 percent of all non-immigration related sentences in fiscal year 2016, their population is three point five percent.
+If you look at 2016 data, well, illegal immigrants accounted for 13% of all non-immigration-related sentences in fiscal year 2016.

 And on top of that, recent study, Center for Immigration Studies points out the average illegal immigrant in terms of the cost to our criminal justice system, health care system, and our educational system is costing we, the American people, over $70,000 a year per person.